 F-2 dependents can be removed or terminated for the following reasons:

 If you wish to have your F-2 dependent(s) removed from your F-1 SEVIS record, please follow these steps:

 Dependents in F-2 generally need the same documents to re-enter the U.S. as the primary F-1 student.

 F-2 dependents are not required to travel with the primary F-1.
-However, the F-2 dependent must carry the following documents required for re-entry to the US:
+However, the F-2 dependent must carry the following documents as are necessary for re-entry to the US:

 F-2 dependents are not allowed to work in the U.S. under any circumstances.
-Since F-2 dependents are not allowed to work in the U.S. they are also not eligible for a social security number.
+Since F-2 dependents are not permitted to work in the U.S., they are also not eligible for a social security number.

 However, F-1 students can obtain an Individual Tax Identification Number (ITIN) for F-2 dependents if it is needed for tax filing purposes.
 F-2 spouses and family members may also apply for Individual Taxpayer Identification Numbers (ITINs) via Form W-7, available through the Internal Revenue Service.